Director of Undergraduate Studies: Prof. Panagiota Daskalopoulos, 526 Math; 854-4756; email@example.com

 No course with a grade of D or lower can count toward the major, interdepartmental major, or concentration.
 Students who are doing a double major cannot double count courses for their majors.

 In order to be eligible for departmental honors, majors must write a senior thesis.
-Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of the graduating majors each year may receive departmental honors.